 12.0.10 Not allocated.

-12.0.11 All deer handling systems must be constructed to take account of the behaviour of the species, designed to encourage the free movement of deer, wide enough for deer to pass through side by side and at a height of not less than two meters to prevent deer escaping.
+12.0.11 Suitable handling systems for handling, testing and loading must be in place.
+All deer handling systems must be constructed to take account of the behaviour of the species, designed to encourage the free movement of deer, wide enough for deer to pass through side by side and at a height of not less than two meters to prevent deer escaping.

 12.1 Not allocated.